imsonalbajaj/your-swift-notes/Swift_Basics/swift.md

 var currentAttempt = 0
 ```

-- You can assign later as long as the value is set before use.
+- You can assign value during declaration, or later as long as the value is set before use.

 - Multiple declarations in one line:
 ```swift
 var x = 0.0, y = 0.0, z = 0.0
 ```